telerik/kendo-ui-core/docs/web/dropdownlist/overview.md

 # DropDownList Overview

-[Kendo UI DropDownList widget](http://demos.telerik.com/kendo-ui/dropdownlist/index) displays a list of values and allows for a single selection from the list.
+The [Kendo UI DropDownList widget](http://demos.telerik.com/kendo-ui/dropdownlist/index) displays a list of values and allows for a single selection from the list.
 The user input is restricted within the predefined options.
 Use the Kendo UI ComboBox control if you want to apply a keyboard input.

 ## Getting Started

 ### Initialize the DropDownList

 The Kendo UI DropDownList widget can be initialized in three ways:

 1. By using the `<option>` tag of an existing `<select>` element with defined data items.
 2. By binding the widget to a local data array and using the `<input>` or `<select>` element.